-The University of Mary Washington Center for Historic Preservation has awarded the 2011 Historic Preservation Book Prize to “Line, Shade and Shadow: The Fabrication and Preservation of Architectural Drawings” by Lois Olcott Price.
+The University of Mary Washington Center for Historic Preservation has awarded the 2012 Historic Preservation Book Prize to “Saving Wright: The Freeman House and The Preservation of Meaning, Materials, and Modernity” by Jeffrey M. Chusid.

 The center awards the Historic Preservation Book Prize annually to a book that a jury deems has made the most significant contribution to the intellectual vitality of historic preservation in America.